The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 At the Columbia Icefield and have time to see more in the area?
 One of the most amazing experiences you can have in Canada is visiting the Icefields Parkway in Banff.

-This scenic route stretches for 144 miles (232 km) and offers stunning views of glaciers, mountains, lakes, and waterfalls.
+This scenic route stretches for 144 miles (232 km) from Lake Louise to Jasper National Park.
+It offers stunning views of glaciers, mountains, lakes, and waterfalls.

 You can stop at beautiful attractions along the way, such as the aforementioned Columbia Icefield and Athabasca Glacier, Peyto Lake, and Bow Lake.
 You can also enjoy hiking, biking, wildlife watching, and camping in this natural wonderland.